pydata/pydata-sphinx-theme/docs/user_guide/light-dark.rst

 Images and content that work in both themes
 -------------------------------------------

-For images without the :code:`only-dark` class, when the **dark theme** is activated, a white background will automatically be added to ensure the image contents are visible.
+When the **dark theme** is activated, images that do not support dark mode will automatically have a white background added to ensure the image contents are visible, and their brightness will be reduced by a filter.

+If your image is suitable for the dark theme, add the CSS class :code:`only-dark` as noted above.
 If your image is suitable for both light and dark theme, add the CSS class :code:`dark-light` to make your image theme-agnostic.

 For example, here's an image without adding this helper class.
 Change to the dark theme and a grey background will be present.